-Alta Trail And Bajada Trail is a 9.3 mile lightly trafficked loop trail located near Phoenix, AZ that features beautiful wild flowers and is rated as difficult.
+Alta Trail And Bajada Trail is a 9.3 mile lightly trafficked loop trail located near Phoenix, Arizona that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 loooong ass hike....but very nice trail